ivarref/gen-fn/README.md

 @(d/transact conn [[:my-add some-eid attr value-to-add]])
 ```

-### Tips and tricks: fressian serialization and deserialization
+### Note: fressian serialization and deserialization

 One thing that may surprise you is that parameters may be
 slightly different on an in-memory transactor and on a remote transactor.